sensu/sensu-docs/content/sensu-enterprise/3.1/guides/using-ec2.md

 #### Client Configuration

 Clients will also need to be configured to use a specific account.
-This is done by the `"name"` specified in `/etc/sensu/conf.d/ec2.json`.
+This is done by the "account" attribute specified in client.ec2 scope of /etc/sensu/conf.d/ec2.json.
 See the example below:

 {{< highlight json >}}
 {